chenyt31/OpenPi-Baseline/README.md

 During the first run of any example, Docker will build the images.
 Go grab a coffee while this happens.
 Subsequent runs will be faster since the images are cached.

-### Downloading checkpoints
+### Downloading assets

-By default checkpoints are downloaded from `s3://openpi-assets` and are cached in `~/.cache/openpi` when needed.
+By default, assets like checkpoints and exported models are downloaded from `s3://openpi-assets` and are cached in `~/.cache/openpi` when needed.
 You can overwrite the download path by setting the `OPENPI_DATA_HOME` environment variable.

 ## Running Training